 Few people can move right into their lifelong dream home right after college or even in their 20s.
 Due to closing costs, many experts suggest not buying a home unless you plan to live there at least five to seven years.
 However, this may not always be great advice.

 Not all markets are the same, so do your research and buy with caution.
 Some neighborhoods tend to outperform the local market while others lag behind.
-Whenever you buy real estate, buy with conservative optimism and never rush into something that could turn into a bad deal.
+Whenever you buy real estate, use conservative optimism and never rush into something that could turn into a bad deal.

 Prices Tend to Rise Fastest in Trendy Areas for New Buyers